Deadlines & Date

 Additional tax and financial planning considerations

 We recommend you review your retirement plans at least annually.
 That includes making the most of tax-advantaged retirement saving options, such as traditional individual retirement accounts (IRAs), Roth IRAs and company retirement plans.
-It’s also advisable to take advantage of health savings accounts (HSAs) that can help you reduce your taxes and save for medical-related expenses.
+It is also advisable to take advantage of health savings accounts (HSAs) that can help you reduce your taxes and save for medical-related expenses.

-• Life changes –– Let us know about any major changes in your life such as marriages or divorces, births or deaths in the family, job or employment changes, starting a business and significant expenditures (real estate purchases, college tuition payments, etc.).
+Life changes –– Let us know about any major changes in your life such as marriages or divorces, births or deaths in the family, job or employment changes, starting a business and significant expenditures (real estate purchases, college tuition payments, etc.).

-• Updates to financial records –– Determine whether any updates are needed to your insurance policies or beneficiary designations.
+Updates to financial records –– Determine whether any updates are needed to your insurance policies or beneficiary designations.

-• Roth IRA conversions –– Evaluate the benefits of converting your traditional IRA to a Roth IRA to lock in lower tax rates on some of your pre-tax retirement accounts.
+Roth IRA conversions –– Evaluate the benefits of converting your traditional IRA to a Roth IRA to lock in lower tax rates on some of your pre-tax retirement accounts.

 Whether it’s working toward a tax-optimized retirement or getting answers to your tax and financial planning questions, we’re here for you.
 Please contact our office today at 318-251-2196.
 As always, planning ahead can help you minimize your tax bill and position you for greater success.